koltregaskes/mj-calendar/README.md

 1) **Download the folder** (or clone the repo) to your computer.
 2) **Open `index.html` in your browser.** That’s it—no installs or servers needed.
 3) **Saving happens automatically in your browser.** Your ticks stay even after closing the tab.
-4) **No API keys or secrets required.** If you ever add one later (for example, a Midjourney or Discord bot token), keep it in a private `.env` file and never commit it.
+4) **No API keys or secrets required today.** If you add one later (for example, a Midjourney or Discord bot token), keep it in a private `.env` file (see `.env.example`) and never commit it.
+5) **Optional quick local server (if the browser blocks local files):**
+   - cd /workspace/mj-calendar
+   - python -m http.server 8000
+   - open http://localhost:8000 in your browser
+6) **Optional accessibility check (Node/npm needed):**
+   - cd /workspace/mj-calendar
+   - npx @axe-core/cli index.html
-5) **Want it online?** Host these files on any static host (GitHub Pages, Netlify, Vercel, etc.) and visit the provided URL; the app runs fully in the browser.
+7) **Want it online?** Host these files on any static host (GitHub Pages, Netlify, Vercel, etc.) and visit the provided URL; the app runs fully in the browser.